To be admitted to one of the world’s top MBA programs such as Harvard, Wharton, Stanford and Kellogg, you need to prepare and submit an application.

 On the left you can see the program’s average ranking, followed by the GMAT score that could reasonably result in admission, yet may raise certain concerns (some candidates will be admitted with an even lower score).
 This is followed by a GMAT score that would not raise concerns with the admissions committee (that is, no need to counter-balance it with other data), followed by a GMAT score that would be considered “strong” and possibly counter-balance other weaknesses in the application.

 When the GMAT score is extremely high, or low, its relative weight is usually greater.

-The GMAT can be retaken once a month.
+The GMAT can be retaken once every 16 days.
 Most admission committees only take the highest score into consideration.